rodrigosf672/measure-loading-times/README.md

 - The script defaults to testing `https://google.com`, but this can be modified as needed.
 - Results can be analyzed to track performance trends over time.
 - Data collected can be visualized using a Shiny Dashboard.

+## Disclaimer
+- This project uses `https://google.com` solely as a stable test case for personal learning and educational purposes.
+- It makes a low and limited number of automated requests, and does not involve scraping, user interaction automation, or high-frequency traffic.
+- This project is provided as-is for educational use.
+If you modify the code, you are solely responsible for ensuring your usage complies with all applicable terms and laws.